 Palmyra Township Board

-The August 9, 2018 Regular Meeting minutes were approved, and all reports received were approved as presented.
+The April 12, 2018 Annual Meeting Minutes were approved, and time was allotted for public comment.
+All reports received were approved as presented.

 Bill Payment: All Township and PTFD bills presented were approved for payment.

 Next regular meeting will be held April 12, 2019

 Complete Minutes of these or any other Palmyra Township meeting may be obtained from Christine Whited, P.O.
 Box 97, Palmyra, MI 49268.
 Approved minutes can be viewed on our website at www.palmyratownship.net.

 Meeting called to order by Supervisor, Navarro at 7:00 p.m.